ZGuo412/Computer-Security/README.md

 # Computer-Security
+For any students currenly take this course and study at Purude, you should do all your works by YOURSELF!!!!!

 HW1 based on go over all key space which is 2^16 to find the key and decrypted the encrypted message.
 The encryption and decryption method is based on XOR.
 We use the same key for encryption and decryption.